 Hybrids are also popular because they feel like traditional innerspring mattresses, with reduced motion transfer.
 Innerspring mattresses were used in most American households before memory foam beds became popular.

 The thick comfort layers in hybrid mattresses conform to your body providing even support and pressure-point relief.
-The pocketed coils in the base layer are individually-wrapped in fabric to reduce motion transfer.
+The pocketed coils in the base layer are individually-wrapped in fabric to reduce motion transfer and establish a mattress for motion isolation.

 Components of a Hybrid